Halt IRS Tax Levy: Professional Tax Resolution and Relief Solutions

 - Final Notice of Intent to Levy: If the taxpayer does not respond or resolve the tax debt, the IRS sends a "Final Notice of Intent to Levy" specifying their intent to levy the taxpayer's assets or income.

 It is important to note that the specific steps and timelines may vary based on individual circumstances and the type of tax liability involved.
 Consulting with a tax professional or referring to the IRS guidelines is advisable for accurate and up-to-date information.
+Understanding IRS statute of limitations is also crucial in determining the timeframe for filing an amended return or pursuing a refund.
+The statute of limitations generally limits the time in which the IRS can assess additional tax or the taxpayer can claim a refund.
+This emphasizes the importance of staying informed about tax laws and regulations.

 Why Is There A Tax Levy On My Paycheck?